royalapplications/docs/src/products/royalts/reference/connections/web-page-chrome.md

 #### Port

-Specifies the proxy port to be used.
+Specifies the proxy port to use.
+Valid ports range from 1 to 65,535.

 #### Bypass

-Specify a list of hosts to bypass the proxy server.
-You can separate multiple hosts with " " (space), "," or ";".
+Specifies hosts that should bypass the proxy server.
+Separate multiple hosts with spaces, commas, or semicolons.

-### Credential Configuration
+### Proxy Credential Configuration

+Proxy credential settings are available for HTTP proxies only.

 [!include[credentialmodes.md](~/royalts/_shared/credentialmodes.md)]